reichlab/zoltpy/README.md

 ```

 ## Usage
 Zoltpy is a python module that communicates with Zoltar, the Reich Lab's forecast repository.
-To import the Zoltpy functions, run the following command after installing the package:
+To import the Zoltpy utility functions functions, run the following command after installing the package:
 ```
-import zoltpy as zp
+from zoltpy import util
 ```

 ### Zoltpy currently has 5 Key Functions: